hhu-bsinfo/hadroNIO/README.md

 #### Counter

-The counter command starts a simple test, which sends an increasing number to the remote side, while also receiving an increasing from the remote side.
+The counter command starts a simple test, which sends an increasing number to the remote side, while also receiving an increasing number from the remote side.

 Start a server:
 ```shell